 So, let’s look at this in detail.

 I equate a value ladder to enticing a bird to eat from you hands.
-That bird is initially cautious and it will not come to you if you ask it to.
+That bird is initially cautious and it won’t come to you if you ask it to.
 But, the more seeds you provide, the more it will begin to trust you.
-But, you won’t throw all the seeds at this bird and expect it start feeding from you.
+You aren’t going to throw all the seeds at this bird and expect it start feeding from you.
 It’s a process.
 First, you will put the seed down and then step away from it.
 But, over time that bird will start feeding from your hand.

-Once you have laid out your offers from free to low, mid and high end, you can now more easily upsell and downsell.
+Once you have an offer suite of free to low, mid and high end, you can now more easily upsell and downsell.

 To understand what this means, let’s look at a couple of examples.